va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-08-04-analyzing-dr2-variant-info-on-bigquery.md

 - Join our variant table with functional information from other public BigQuery tables to functionally characterize Data Release 2 variants.
 - Explore options for importing additional annotation resources into BigQuery.
 - Consider whether it is worth making this information public, given the high probability of being able to [reidentify individuals](https://academic.oup.com/bioinformatics/article/35/3/365/5056754) who have been sequenced.

+## Discuss
+Join the discussion of this post on [GitHub](https://github.com/orgs/va-big-data-genomics/discussions/31)!